-The investigated latest trends are:
+The latest trends investigated are:

-The EU depends on the import of many raw materials.
-There is strong potential for mining and quarrying but the available land area will decrease.
-To support the growth of the common market, the supply of raw materials should continue in a sustainable way.
-One trend is upcoming SMEs developing intelligent means to mine/harvest and process raw materials.
+Sustainable supply of raw materials The EU is dependent on the imports of many raw materials.
+Even though the potential for mining and quarrying in Europe is strong, the land area available for extraction is set to decrease.
+Given the importance of supporting the growth of the common market, it is vital that the supply of raw materials is continued in a sustainable manner.
+One of the trends observed is that of upcoming SMEs that have brought innovations into this area through the development of new intelligent means to mine/harvest and process raw materials.

 Space tech and services